PHS Homecoming

 Monday Sept.
 29

-JV Football hosts Port Washington, 4:30pm
+JV Football hosts Port Washington, 4:30pm; free admission

 Tuesday Sept.
 30

-Boys Soccer hosts Sheboygan South, 4:30pm
+Boys Soccer hosts Sheboygan South, 4:30pm; free admission

-Volleyball hosts Kettle Moraine Lutheran, 5:30pm
+Volleyball hosts Kettle Moraine Lutheran, 5:30pm; admission charged*

 Friday Oct.
 3